 Aaron Loux grew up in Seattle, Washington and began dancing at the Creative Dance Center as a member of Kaleidoscope, a youth modern dance company.
 He began his classical training at the Cornish College Preparatory Dance Program with Marie Chong and received his B.F.A. from The Juilliard School in 2009.
 He danced at the Metropolitan Opera and with ARC Dance Company before joining Mark Morris Dance Group where he is currently a member.

 Anna Mansbridge is from the United Kingdom, where she studied dance for many years.
 She holds a First Class Honors Degree in Dance and Education from Bedford College, U.K. and an M.F.A. in Choreography and Performance from Mills College, California.
 Ms. Mansbridge is the founder (in 2000) and Artistic Director of Seattle Early Dance, which specializes in recreating dances of the European courts from the 16th through 18th centuries.
 In addition, she choreographs and directs early opera.
-She has created works for ARC Dance Company, Seattle Dance Project, and Kaleidascope youth dance company.
-Ms. Mansbridge currently teaches at the Creative Dance Center and frequents Arc School of Ballet.
+She has created works for ARC Dance Company, Seattle Dance Project, Arc Youth Dance Company, and Kaleidoscope youth dance company.
+Ms. Mansbridge currently teaches at the Creative Dance Center and is the Artistic Director of Kaleidoscope youth dance company and frequents Arc School of Ballet.

 Lara McIntosh has been dancing all her life.
 She is an active member of the Seattle dance and drum communities.
-She is the director and founder of Wassa Dance where she teaches afro-infused dance classes that are greatly inspired by her travels to Brazil and Mali, West Africa.
+She is the director and founder of Wassa Dance where she teaches Afro-infused dance classes that are greatly inspired by her travels to Brazil and Mali, West Africa.
 She has studied tap, ballet, acrobatics, and modern dance.
 She began teaching in the 2009 ARC Summer Dance program and joined the faculty in 2011.
+Ms. McIntosh has also choreographed for ARC Youth Dance Company (AYDC)

 Missy Ponder Reston is a native Floridian who has been teaching and choreographing for over 20 years.
 She has been a featured dancer in Spike Lee’s film, Malcolm X and Night and the City with Robert Deniro, Duntori & Co productions, and was a back up dancer for Samantha Fox, Crystal Waters and other various music videos and industrials.
 Her training included Broadway Dance Center in NYC and working with Mia Michaels.
 Ms. Ponder has a BFA in dance from Jacksonville University.
 She was an Associate Professor of Jazz Dance at Florida State College of Jacksonville and the Dance Director at a collegiate preparatory school in Jacksonville, FL.
 Since moving to Seattle, she has taught at Arc School of Ballet and Seattle Academy.